-Nina G., born in 1926: “Russians, Poles and Jews lived in Ilia before the war, and each community had its own church.
-My mother worked for Jews, Poles, the priest and others, who were able to pay her for work.
+Nina G., born in 1926: “Russians, Poles and Jews lived in Ilya before the war, and each community had its own church.
+My mother worked for Jews, Poles, the priest and others, anyone who was able to pay her for work.
 She prepared food, washed the clothes, milked cows.
-I went with her to clean the synagogue every week, after prayer.
+I went with her to clean the synagogue every week, after prayers.
 It was a wooden building.
-I saw only men there.
+I only saw men there.

 There was a rabbi, an elderly man in black clothes.
 He wore some kind of band on his head and something on his arm.
 [Note: Witness refers to tefillins].
 Most of the Jews were merchants and owned shops, while the Russians were the work force.
 Jews travelled to Vilnius to bring herring and other goods.
 Solomyanski owned a mill.
-Shop-owner Shneyer had two daughters who went to school with me.
-One of them was named Lida.
-I also remember an old Jewish woman Raska.”
+The shop-owner, Shneyer, had two daughters who went to school with me.
+One of them was called Lida.
+I also remember an old Jewish woman, Raska.”
 (Witness n°917, interviewed in Ilya on July 29, 2017)

-“On March 16, 1942, the Gestapo detachment arrived to Ilia in the evening.
-The next morning the local police, the Gestapo and the German gendarmerie began to gather the entire Jewish population of the city into the main square, surrounded by local police.
-Around 4pm all the Jews were rounded up there.
+“On March 16, 1942, the Gestapo detachment arrived in Ilya in the evening.
+The next morning, the local police, the Gestapo and the German gendarmerie began to gather the entire Jewish population of the city at the main square, surrounded by local police.
+By around 4pm, all the Jews had been gathered there.
 There were more than 700 people, men, women, children of all ages and elderly people.
 Then, from the square the Jews were transported to an unfinished house located near an unfinished vegetable warehouse.
 This warehouse was actually a huge barn with a pit dug inside.
-The house was guarded, but you could hear screams even in the neighboring villages.
-From the house the Jews were brought in groups of twos or threes to this vegetable warehouse where they had to undress completely.
-Then, they were placed naked in front of the pit and shot with rifles and machine guns.
-Once the pit was filled in, in the evening, the occupants sprinkled the bodies with gasoline and threw two grenades.
+The house was guarded, but you could hear the victims’ screams, even in the neighboring villages.
+From the house the Jews were taken in groups of two or three to this vegetable warehouse where they had to completely undress.
+They were then placed, naked, in front of the pit and shot with rifles and machine guns.
+Once the pit was filled in, in the evening, the occupants sprinkled the bodies with gasoline and threw in two grenades.
 The wounded Jews were screaming.
-Then the Germans searched the Jewish homes and found more than 60 hidden Jews who were shot directly in their houses.
+Then the Germans searched the Jewish homes and found more than people hiding, who were shot on the spot.
 Their bodies were transported to the mass grave and thrown into the flames. ” [The deposition of witness Yosif Z., given to the State extraordinary commission (ChGK) on March 19, 1945; RG 22.002M: 7021-83-6]

 Ilya is located 66 km north-west of Minsk.
-The first written records about the local Jewish community date back to the end of the 15th century.
+The first written records of the local Jewish community date back to the end of the 15th century.
 Back then the Jews were engaged in timber, flax and grain exportation.
-In the 16-18th centuries Ilya was under the control of the Polish–Lithuanian Commonwealth and in 1793 it became a part of the Russian Empire.
-According to the census in 1897 829 Jews lived in Ilya comprising more than half of the total population.
-On October 2, 1915 the Cossacks conducted a pogrom in the village.
-As a result almost all Jewish houses and shops were burned down, and several Jews were killed.
-In 1920-1939 the village was under Polish rule.
+In the 16-18th centuries Ilya was under the control of the Polish–Lithuanian Commonwealth, and in 1793 it became a part of the Russian Empire.
+According to the 1897 census, 829 Jews lived in Ilya comprising more than half of the total population.
+On October 2, 1915, the Cossacks carried out a pogrom in the village.
+As a result, almost all Jewish houses and shops were burned down, and several Jews were killed.
+From 1920-1939, the village was under Polish rule.
 At that time a Jewish glass factory, a sawmill, a Hebrew school and a library all operated in the village.
-In 1921 the Jewish population numbered 586 people comprising about 40% of the total population.
-In 1939 Ilya became a part of USSR as a part of the Molotov-Ribbentrop pact.
-According to the local villagers, interviewed by Yahad team, there was a wooden synagogue.
+In 1921, the Jewish population numbered 586 people, comprising around 40% of the total population.
+In 1939, Ilya became a part of the USSR after the signing of the Molotov-Ribbentrop pact.
+According to local villagers interviewed by the Yahad team, there was a wooden synagogue.
 The whole center of the town was inhabited by Jews, and there was a shop in each Jewish house.
-The village was occupied by the German troops in the end of June, 1941.
+The village was occupied by German troops at the end of June, 1941.